mohallahham/mohallahham/README.md

 🔭 I work full-time as a regional MEL Manager at an international NGO.

-👨‍🎓 I am currently pursuing BCS at the university of London.
+👨‍🎓 I am currently pursuing a BCS at the university of London.

 🌱 I am learning Git/Github to instill foundational workflow habits and document my programming journey.